 Who Do We Think Matches With Layla Hybrid?

-- Online Shopping Newbies – Buying a mattress online can be scary since you don’t know exactly how the bed will feel.
-Not only does Layla give you a 120-night risk-free trial but this flippable design gives you two unique experiences in one bed.
-If you aren’t sure if soft or firm is better for you, just try them both out to find your sweet spot.
+- Online Shopping Newbies – Buying a mattress online may feel intimidating since you don’t know exactly how the bed will feel.
+Layla gives you a 120-night risk-free trial, and the flippable design gives you two unique experiences in one bed.

 - Couples – This bed has lots of versatility that could appeal to couples with different sleep needs.
-The thicker coils around the perimeter should allow you and your bedmate to use the entire surface of the bed for sleeping and other bedroom activities.
-For light sleepers, the memory layers should do a good job of isolating motion that interrupts you during the night.
+The thicker coils around the perimeter should also allow you and your bedmate to use the entire surface of the bed for sleeping and other bedroom activities.

 - Petite and Lightweight Sleepers – Small and lighter individuals often find that most mattresses feel too firm.
-Both the soft and firm sides of this bed are on the medium-soft to medium side, which could be a good fit for this group of people.
+The softer side of the Layla Hybrid bed could be a good fit for this group of people.

 Possible Layla Hybrid Complaints: